linkdata/gitcoverage/README.md

 [![coverage](https://github.com/USERNAME/REPO/blob/coverage/BRANCH/badge.svg)](#)
 ```

-If you have a detailed HTML report of the coverage (here called report.html), replace the '#' with:
+If you have submitted a detailed HTML report of the coverage to the action, replace the '#' with:

 `https://htmlpreview.github.io/?https://github.com/USERNAME/REPO/blob/coverage/BRANCH/report.html`